🕵️♂️ Inside the 0.04% Club

 💡 If You're Not in Software, This Still Applies to You

-If you work in finance, sales, ops, HR, healthcare, legal, logistics, education, or marketing, this pattern matters for you too.
+If you work in finance, sales, ops, HR, healthcare, legal, logistics, education, or marketing, please stay with me here.

 The lesson from the software world is straightforward: agents thrive in environments that are structured, logged, permissioned, and reversible.